podlove/podlove-ui/README.md

 ### For Usage

-This mono repo creates a set of different packages within the `@podlove` NPM orgainzation.
+This mono repo creates a set of different packages within the `@podlove` NPM organization.
 Once released you can use each package by simply installing it as a dependency.

 ## Used Libraries and Frameworks